mvandrew/UTMGenerator/README.md

-# UTM Generator
+# UTM terms Generator
-UTM tags Generator for various traffic sources.
+UTM terms Generator for various traffic sources.

 At the current stage of development, the project is localized only in Russian.